laravel/docs/upgrade.md

 Some Laravel-specific packages may not be compatible with Laravel 5 on initial release.
 Check with your package's maintainer to determine the proper version of the package for Laravel 5.
 Once you have added any additional Composer dependencies your application needs, run `composer update`.

+> The `illuminate/html` package has changed maintainers.
+You can install `"laravelcollective/html": "~5.0"` in Laravel 5.

 ### Namespacing

 By default, Laravel 4 applications did not utilize namespacing within your application code.
 So, for example, all Eloquent models and controllers simply lived in the "global" namespace.
 For a quicker migration, you can simply leave these classes in the global namespace in Laravel 5 as well.